 At this point, I want to briefly emphasize how important it is to own a decent ODBII Scanner.
 Diagnosing issues on any modern, 4WD can be nearly impossible with all their sophisticated sensors and electronic components.
 If you do not already own one I would highly recommend this OBD2 Scanner & Engine Fault Code Reader on Amazon.
 It’s the #1 bestseller with almost 30,000 good reviews, so check it out!
 It will save you heaps of money in the long run and unnecessary time at the dealerships.

 The Nitrogen and oxygen in the engine combine to form NOx which reacts with sunlight and causes dark smog.

 Car manufacturers are under constant pressure to produce greener, cleaner engines so the EGR valve is an anti-pollution device designed by manufacturers to drastically reduce the NOx levels that get pumped into the atmosphere.

 EGR Failure Symptoms

-If you don’t suspect your EGR to be faulty and failed to notice your engine coolant levels dropping, you most likely won’t catch it in time.
-This can result in major engine damage when coolant mixes with gas in the combustion chamber.
-NOT GOOD!!!!
+If EGR faults go unnoticed and engine coolant levels drop, it can lead to severe engine damage when coolant mixes with gas in the combustion chamber.
+NOT GOOD!!!

 Below are some signs and symptoms to look out for: